That’s the good stuff, right?

 1) Create a Separate, Mobile-Only Version of Your Blog

-If you’re using WordPress, the easiest and most affordable way to improve your blog’s performance on mobile devices is to install a plugin that automatically presents a mobile-optimized version of your blog to mobile users.
+If you’re starting a blog using WordPress, the easiest and most affordable way to improve your blog’s performance on mobile devices is to install a plugin that automatically presents a mobile-optimized version of your blog to mobile users.
 (Desktop users will continue to see the current version of your site.)

 One of the leading plugins in this space is WPtouch Pro, which offers a selection of different mobile themes for a one-time cost of $49.